Combined Heat and Power Partnership

 |Incentive Expiration Date||12/31/2016|

-For fuel cells the credit is equal to 30% of expenditures, with no maximum credit.
-However, the credit for fuel cells is capped at $1,500 per 0.5 kilowatt (kW) of capacity.
+For fuel cells the credit is equal to 30% of expenditures and is capped at $1,500 per 0.5 kilowatt (kW) of capacity with no stated maximum.
 (Note that the credit for property placed in service before October 4, 2008, is capped at $500 per 0.5 kW).

-For microturbines the credit is equal to 10% of expenditures, with no maximum credit limit stated (explicitly).
-The credit for microturbines is capped at $200 per kW of capacity.
+For microturbines the credit is equal to 10% of expenditures capped at $200 per kW of capacity.

-For CHP the credit is equal to 10% of expenditures, with no maximum limit stated.
-The CHP credit applies to eligible property placed in service after October 3, 2008.
+For CHP the credit is equal to 10% of expenditures, with no stated maximum, for the first 15 MW of CHP property.

 |Eligible Fuel||Does Not Specify|